juanpms2/bootcamp-js2/modulo-condicionales/README.md

 # 7 y Media Game

-This is a simple game of 7 and a half, where the player plays against the computer.
+This is a simple game of 7 and a half.

 ## Rules